Classical Guitar Fingernails – A Guide to the Guitarist Nail

 With time, you will better understand and be able to get things just right.
 To begin, just go for it and see what happens.
 Alternate between shaping and filing, and playing your guitar.

 It’s good to remember that you are trying for a particular effect with the nail and the string.
 What the nail looks like is of no importance.
 So instead of making it look like a “ramp”, instead make it feel like one when you play.

-You will have to experiment to find the right length, but a good rule of thumb (no pun intended) is to have enough nail so that the string is activated in a circular pattern, but not so much that the nail catches on the string and snags it.
-You want to still be able to feel the string with the flesh of your fingertip, as each note plays.
+You will have to experiment to find the right length, but a good rule of thumb (no pun intended) is to have enough nail so that the string is activated in a circular pattern.
+But not so much that the nail catches on the string and snags it.
+You want to still be able to feel the string with the flesh of your finger tip, as each note plays.
 Play around and notice the nuances.

-I have found thumbnail shape to be far more forgiving than the fingernail shape.
-As long as you have any thumbnail at all, you can generally sound alright.
+The thumb nail shape is usually far more forgiving than the fingernail shape.
+As long as you have any thumbnail at all, you can generally sound decent.
 Not so with the fingers.

 For this, my favorite product is a very fine sandpaper.
 You can have a piece in your pocket at all times, and your nails will thank you for it.

-The end result is a glassy finish that sounds great.
+The end result is a smooth glassy finish that sounds great.
 You may be shocked and amazed at the differences you will hear coming from your guitar.
-All professional players do this, and it really does make all the difference in the world.
+Most all professional classical guitar players now do this, and it really does make all the difference in the world.

 If you want this particular paper, you can get it at StringsByMail.com (not an affiliate link).
 Or, if you try a few of the available products, you might find one that feels best for you.
 For the polishing step, smooth is the goal, so higher numbers on the sandpaper will be more appropriate.